mihdan/cyr2lat/readme.txt

 Regeneration of thumbnails with the command `wp media regenerate` can break links in old posts as file names become transliterated.

-To avoid it, deactivate cyr2lat plugin during regeneration:
+To avoid it, deactivate the cyr2lat plugin during regeneration:

 `
 wp media regenerate --skip-plugins=cyr2lat